Wildlife Viewing and Safety

 We use 4 apps and local observations as no app is fully correct.

 NOAA (National Weather Service): Short staffed.
 Updating less often.
-Long-range forecasts are more variable.
+Long-range forecasts variable.

 We are not responsible for forecast accuracy, but we do pretty good.

-Outbreak: Vaccinate your dog for Leptospirosis if you enjoy bringing them to the coast.
+Outbreak: Vaccinate dogs for Leptospirosis if you enjoy bringing them to the coast.

 Russian River Estuary